Buvanesh-P/practical-ai-patterns/README.md

 # Practical AI Patterns

-A concise collection of practical, cost-aware AI patterns for common business workflows, focused on solving real problems without unnecessary complexity.
-This repository favors deterministic and hybrid approaches first, treating Large Language Models (LLMs) as optional enhancements — not defaults.
+A curated collection of practical AI patterns for common business problems.

+This is not a library, framework, or product.
+It is a set of thinking patterns and algorithms that help teams solve problems without jumping straight to costly AI or LLM solutions

 ## TL;DR 💡

-Use rules, scoring, retrieval, and lightweight models to solve real business problems efficiently before adopting costly LLM-based solutions.
+Before using LLMs, agents, or complex AI systems:

+👉 Try rules, scoring, and retrieval-first patterns.
+They are cheaper, faster, easier to explain, and often good enough.

+## ⚠️ Important: What this is (and what it is not)
+This is:
+ - A collection of patterns
+ - Language-agnostic algorithms
+ - Simple reference examples

+This is NOT:
+ - ❌ A framework
+ - ❌ A package to install
+ - ❌ An SDK or API
+ - ❌ A replacement for LLMs
+You read and apply ideas, not import code.

 ## Why this exists

-Many teams adopt AI because of market pressure rather than clear business need, which often leads to:
+Today, many teams add AI because:
+ * Everyone else is doing it
+ * Stakeholders expect “AI features”
+ * Fear of falling behind

+This often leads to:
-- High and unpredictable costs
+ * High and unpredictable costs
-- Over-engineered solutions
+ * Over-engineered systems
-- Low explainability
+ * Hard-to-debug behavior
+ * Low trust from users and teams
+These patterns show simpler alternatives first.

 This repository documents pragmatic patterns that prioritize predictability, cost-efficiency, and explainability.

-## What we mean by "AI" 🔍

-"AI" here is used broadly and practically:
-- Decision systems and rule engines
-- Scoring models and lightweight ML
-- Retrieval-first systems (RAG without generation)
-- Hybrid deterministic + AI approaches

-LLMs are used only when they add measurable value.

 ## Who is this for